murex/EventStormingJournal/_posts/2024-04-03-how-to-ruin-an-event-storming-with-two-little-techie-mistakes.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

-If you are not careful, you might get carried away by Event Stormingand make these newbie mistakes!
+If you are not careful, you might get carried away by Event Storming and make these newbie mistakes!
 Here are two anti-patterns that people with technical backgrounds are particularly subject to!
 Unfortunately, these mistakes can transform a successful Event-Storming workshop into a mitigated initiative and leave participants with a sour taste.

-Fortunately, these two anti-patterns are easy to avoid!
-So keep them in mind, and everything will go great!
+**Fortunately, these two anti-patterns are easy to avoid!** So keep them in mind, and everything will go great!

 ## Mistake 1: Continue the workshop until you reach a big-upfront design

 ![Photo of a panel written 'Please, do not cross this barrier'.
 Similarly, there is a fine line between Rough Design Up Front and pushing Event Storming too far to do Big Design Up Front.]({{site.url}}{{site.baseurl}}/imgs/2024-04-03-how-to-ruin-an-event-storming-with-two-little-techie-mistakes/do-not-cross.jpg)

 Event Storming is a design activity.
 Like any design activity, we can push it too far.
-You can always add more refinement to your design.
-You could spend a week doing detailed Design-Level Event Storming and filling Bounded Context Canvas for all your subdomains.
+You can always add more refinement to your design. **You could spend weeks doing detailed Design-Level Event Storming and filling Bounded Context Canvas for all your subdomains.**

-By doing this, you would return to the usual Big Design Up Front: spending time and energy on design activities instead of learning more by building something and adapting.
-Event Storming is not another way to do Big Design Up Front.
-Event Storming shines to create a [Rough Design Up Front](https://philippe.bourgau.net/how-to-squash-big-design-up-front-in-a-few-days-with-event-storming/).
+By doing this, you would return to the usual Big Design Up Front: spending time and energy on design activities instead of learning more by building something and adapting. **Event Storming is not another way to do Big Design Up Front.** Event Storming shines to create a [Rough Design Up Front](https://philippe.bourgau.net/how-to-squash-big-design-up-front-in-a-few-days-with-event-storming/).

-You will have better results by timeboxing the workshop and following the walking skeleton approach:
+You will have better results by **timeboxing the workshop and following the walking skeleton approach**:

 1. Set a timebox for the workshop—never more than two full days!
 Big Picture Event Storming often takes one day, and you can run follow-up activities on the second day.
 2. Draft just enough to get started